Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo

-To test the performance of VMC optimization and sampling methods, we estimate ground-state energies for the transverse-field Ising (TFI) and XXZ models on 1-D and 2-D lattices with periodic boundary conditions.
+To test the performance of VMC optimization and sampling methods, we estimate the ground-state energies for the transverse-field Ising (TFI) and XXZ models on 1-D and 2-D lattices with periodic boundary conditions.
 These models are specified by the Hamiltonians

-where $h$ and $\Delta$ are real-valued parameters.
+where $h > 0$ and $\Delta > 0$ are positive-valued parameters.
 The XXZ model is sometimes alternatively defined as

 which is a unitary transformation of \eqref{eq:xxz}, assuming a bipartite lattice.
-As a consequence of the Perron-Frobenius theorem and translational symmetry, the TFI and XXZ models admit unique, translationally symmetric ground-state wavefunctions.
-For 1-D lattices but not 2-D lattices, exact ground-state wavefunctions are also known \cite{bethe1931theorie,pfeuty1970one}.
+As a consequence of the Perron-Frobenius theorem and translational symmetry, the models \eqref{eq:tfi} and \eqref{eq:xxz} both admit unique, nonnegative, translationally invariant ground-state wavefunctions.
+For 1-D lattices but not 2-D lattices, the ground-state wavefunctions are known exactly \cite{bethe1931theorie,pfeuty1970one}.

 As a wavefunction ansatz, we use a restricted Boltzmann machine (RBM), which can be written as